Add to Favourites | Email this Page | Print this Page

 School and Group Visits to All Saints Oystermouth

-Please arrange a time and date with the Vicar
+Please arrange a time and date with the Vicar .There is no charge for group visits.

 Historic All Saints Church in the heart of Mumbles welcomes school and group parties.
 There is so much to see and appreciate from ancient Roman pavement remains in the south aisle to the Norman Tower (check out the Flag flying days) and medieval Lady Chapel, the Font, described here, which dates from 1251AD (seen above); the modern stained glass windows - one in memory of the 1947 Mumbles Lifeboat disaster and the magnificent Rood Screen carved from Welsh oak in memory of the Mumbles men who lost their lives in the Great War and the spectacular Reredos behind